bindu-1805/WebDev-projects/README.md

 # WebDev-projects
-Find some of my simple web development projects here
+These projects were done as part of my internship
 1. A fully functional calculator
 2. A landing page for an antivirus software company
 3. A registration form with complete input validation